 are angry with the moderator because they believe a policy has

 are people who misuse the list, for example soliciting free baby items from well-meaning

 fellow subscribers so they can sell them at a profit someplace else.
 There

 are people who pose as a client of their own business and post glowing reviews

 Moderators have to be somewhat suspicious so they can

 watch out for these kinds of things, and they need to have a thick skin.

-We do unsubscribe people who deliberately misuse the list, and we do have
+we do unsubscribe people who have deliberately misused the list, violated

 The opinions and statements expressed on this website